 7. Seasonal items you “might” wear again

-Something you “might” wear again is not a good enough reason to keep them in your closet.
+Something you “might” wear again is not a good enough reason to keep it in your closet.
 The season has passed on these seasonal items and so has their time in your closet.
 This includes jewelry, purses, belts, etc. Everything must go.
 Otherwise, you will be temped to wear it and look dated.
-A good place for items like this is Poshmark.
-Have you checked out my account?
-Follow me on Poshmark and you might find a good steal!

 Now that you have gone through every nook and cranny of your closet and determined the items to keep, let’s talk about tips to organize your closet clean out.
 Before you do this, take everything you piled up on the floor and get it out of sight.
 Consider also one of the PestPro Thermal bed bug heater kits since experts have proven they lay larva and eggs in your clothing.

 1. Group similar items together